-The open textbooks below have been published by the University of Minnesota Libraries Publishing Services and licensed to be freely used, adapted, and distributed.
+The open textbooks below have been published by the University of Minnesota Libraries Publishing and are licensed to be freely used, adapted, and distributed.
 We can help faculty and instructors author and use open textbooks in their courses.
-Please contact us at firstname.lastname@example.org for more information.
+Please contact us at email@example.com for more information.

 This text is a comprehensive introduction to the vital subject of American government and politics.

 Business Communication for Success provides a comprehensive, integrated approach to the study and application of written and oral business communication to serve both student and professor.

 College Success has a student-friendly format arranged to help students develop the essential skills and provide the information they need to succeed in college.

 Communication in the Real World: An Introduction to Communication Studies overviews the time-tested conceptual foundations of the field, while incorporating the latest research and cutting-edge applications of these basics.
 Each chapter includes timely, concrete, and real-life examples of communication concepts in action.

 Let’s face it, legal textbooks can be dry.
 This is unfortunate because law, especially criminal law, is an intrinsically compelling topic.
 Criminal Law employs a variety of instructional techniques that should engage from start to finish.

 Introduces students to business roles and concepts in an exciting way.
 This text will help you decide whether business is right for you and, if so, what areas of business you’d like to study further.

 This book is intended for an undergraduate or MBA level Financial Accounting course.
 It covers the standard topics in a standard sequence, utilizing the Socratic method of asking and answering questions.